syntax-tree/hast-util-to-mdast/README.md

 Transform [HAST][] (HTML) to [MDAST][] (markdown).

-> :warning: Work in progress :warning:
+> This is stable in versioning now, but may change a bit in the future.
 >
 > See [GH-3][3] for progress.